bob9/Chorus32-RH-Plugin/README.md

 - **Set All Thresholds**: Apply same threshold to all 6 nodes on all devices
 - **Set All Min Lap Times**: Apply same minimum lap time to all devices

-## RSSI Monitoring for Marshalling

-The plugin automatically captures RSSI (signal strength) data for marshalling:
+## RSSI-Based Lap Detection

+This plugin uses RotorHazard-side lap detection from RSSI values:

 ### How It Works

-1. Plugin enables automatic RSSI push from Chorus32 (configurable interval)
-2. Device sends RSSI updates continuously (e.g., every 10ms)
+1. Chorus32 devices continuously push RSSI values at configurable intervals (default: 10ms)
+2. RotorHazard receives RSSI stream and monitors for threshold crossings
+3. When RSSI rises above threshold, a crossing is detected (entering gate)
-3. Plugin tracks peak RSSI during each lap crossing
+4. Peak RSSI is tracked during the entire crossing
+5. When RSSI falls below threshold, a lap is recorded (exiting gate)
-4. Peak RSSI is saved with each lap in RotorHazard
+6. Peak RSSI is saved with each lap for marshalling and analysis
-5. Marshals can review RSSI values to validate lap detections
+7. Minimum lap time prevents false detections from signal bounce

+### Benefits

+- **Full RSSI History**: Every RSSI sample available for analysis and replay
+- **Advanced Marshalling**: Review complete signal patterns, not just peaks
+- **Flexible Thresholds**: Adjust detection sensitivity without device changes
+- **RotorHazard Features**: Access to all RotorHazard crossing detection algorithms

 ### Recommended Settings